aifinyo-ag/rubocop-config/README.md

 ### .rubocop.yml

 > [!CAUTION]
-> This config only works from rubocop version 1.72 and up.
+> This config only works from rubocop version 1.72 and up so use `>= 1.72.0` as version constraint.

 Add this line to your application's .rubocop.yml: